PaloAltoLibrary/NAO-Tutorials/Tutorial/README3.md

 * Know how to perform speech recognition on NAO
 * Know how to set up threshold of speech recoginition
 * Know how to create a conversation with NAO
+* Know how to set different voices for NAO
+* Know how to import/export box libraries.

 Anytime you have difficulty to read the interface of Choregraphe, please refer to the [interface graph in Tutorial 1](https://github.com/PaloAltoLibrary/NAO-Tutorials/blob/master/Tutorial%201/README.md#basics-of-choregraphe).